-Heavy lifters should adopt the following habits to maintain their best state of health during their work routine.
+Heavy lifters should adopt the following tips and habits to maintain their best state of health during their work routine.

 - Always keep the spine straight so that its normal curvatures are not lost.
-Bend on knees.
+Bend your knees instead of the back.

 - Grasp the load strongly.

-- The most frequently recommended strategy for heavy load lifting workers is the use of lumbar belts (back support belt) which has a good effect on their overall body health.
+- Use a lumbar belt (back support belt) which has a good effect on your overall body health as well as back health.
 It is the best preventive measure for a backache.

-The back support belt causes a redistribution of spinal forces during lifting which has a very beneficial effect.
-According to study, lumbar support belts help in preventing lumbar strain and overall body fatigue.
-The belt grips up your lumbar region which helps you maintain normal posture or curvatures of the spine while you lift the load.
+The back support belt allows for a redistribution of spinal forces during lifting which has a very beneficial effect.
+The belt also grips up your lumbar region which helps you maintain normal posture while you lift the load.
 It also increases lumbosacral support, thus decreases the erector spinae myoelectric activity.
 This also reduces strain, extra stress, and fatigue during a lift.